roadwarriorslive/Pipulate/README.md

 writing English (or whatever is your native spoken language), for that is coding too.
 You are ***ENCODING*** your thoughts and ideas into... language!
 Surprise, you're already a coder!
 That's your reward for getting this far, in this long rant of a README.
-Surprise!
-You've begun reading my "interactively, learn Python" book, in which I teach you to be an SEO.
+Python is just like English in this way.
+It will begin to roll off your tongue and fingers, naturally.

 And now to tick off the Java compsci one-right-way because I read the design patterns book in school crowd.
 Many of today's Java folks are this generation